Prices are up in Atlanta

 Atlanta Real Estate & Homes for Sale

+The Atlanta real estate market is one of the most resilient markets in the country and there are a number of important reasons this is the case.
 Use our state-of-the-art property search, including an interactive map search, to find homes for sale in Atlanta and surrounding communities.
 These listings are updated multiple times a day from the MLS.

 Or, use our Community Guide to browse homes, condos and townhomes for sale in our featured communities.
 Our community searches will keep you up to date with the latest properties in the areas you are interested in.

-And, for your convenience, be sure to register for a free account to receive email notifications whenever new homes for sale come on the market that match your specific criteria, and save your favorite properties for quick and easy access whenever you need — it's fast, easy, automatic and FREE!
+And, for your convenience, be sure to register for a free account to receive email notifications whenever new homes for sale come on the market that matches your specific criteria and save your favorite properties for quick and easy access whenever you need — it's fast, easy, automatic and FREE!
 With a Property Tracker account, you'll be among the first to know about the newest homes for sale in Atlanta, GA.

-Facts About Atlanta
+Information About Atlanta

 Atlanta's Hartsfield-Jackson airport is the busiest in the world with more travelers moving through it than any other.
 In large part, this is due to the geographic location in the United States.
-In fact, Metro Atlanta is home to at least 14 Fortune 500 companies who see the value and benefits of the low cost of business and cost of living that Atlanta affords.
+In fact, Metro Atlanta is home to at least 14 Fortune 500 companies who see the value and benefits of the low cost of business and the cost of living that Atlanta affords.
 This makes it a fantastic place to live or operate a business and because the cost of living in Atlanta is also much lower than other cities of this size it is a great place to own a home as well.

-This mild climate has led to a good number of what we call "halfbackers" - that is - people who moved to places like Florida from the north and then decided to move back up, but not all the way back up.
+This mild climate has led to a good number of what we call "half backers" - that is - people who moved to places like Florida from the north and then decided to move back up, but not all the way back up.
 Hence the term.

 The eastern continental divide runs right through downtown Atlanta.

-Atlanta was originally created in 1830 as a railroad junction.
+Atlanta was originally established in 1830 as a railroad junction.
 Due to its strategic importance, it was razed (burned down) by Union General William Sherman's army forces during the Civil War.
 This famous fire is depicted in the movie Gone With the Wind.
 Today, the city symbol is the Phoenix, the legendary bird that rose from its own ashes as a stronger, more beautiful creature.

-The state Capital is layered in pure gold mined from Dahlonega, Georgia about 50 miles to the north.
+The State Capital is layered in pure gold mined from Dahlonega, Georgia about 50 miles to the north.

 Atlanta is the birthplace of Martin Luther King Jr.